Boston Dynamics CEO on the company’s top 3 robots, AI, and viral videos

 “Today,” for Raibert, refers to a time period that extends over the course of the next year or so.
 Spot is the “today” robot because it’s already shipping to early adopters.
 In fact, it’s only been shipping for about six weeks.
 Boston Dynamics wants Spot to be a platform — Raibert has many times referred to it as “the Android of robots.”

 Spot, which weighs about 60 pounds, “is not an end-use application robot,” said Raibert.
 Users can add hardware payloads, and they can add software that interacts with Spot through its API.
-In fact, Raiber’s main purpose in attending Web Summit was to inspire attendees to develop hardware and software for Spot.
+In fact, Raibert’s main purpose in attending Web Summit was to inspire attendees to develop hardware and software for Spot.
 Boston Dynamics has an arm, spectrum radio, cameras, and lidars for Spot, but other companies are developing their own sensors.

 The “Spot” we’re talking about is technically the SpotMini.
 It was renamed when it succeeded its older, bigger brother Spot.
 “The legacy Spot was a research project.
 We’re really not doing anything with it at the moment.
 We just call it ‘Spot’ now; it’s the product.”